evhub/coconut/DOCS.md

 #### Compilation Modes

 Files compiled by the `coconut` command-line utility will vary based on compilation parameters.
-If an entire directory of files is compiled (which the compiler will search recursively for any folders containing `.coco`, `.coc`, or `.coconut` files), a `__coconut__.py` file will be created to house necessary functions (package mode), whereas if only a single file is compiled, that information will be stored within a header inside the file (standalone mode).
+If an entire directory of files is compiled (which the compiler will search recursively for any folders containing `.coco` files), a `__coconut__.py` file will be created to house necessary functions (package mode), whereas if only a single file is compiled, that information will be stored within a header inside the file (standalone mode).
 Standalone mode is better for single files because it gets rid of the overhead involved in importing `__coconut__.py`, but package mode is better for large packages because it gets rid of the need to run the same Coconut header code again in every file, since it can just be imported from `__coconut__.py`.

 By default, if the `source` argument to the command-line utility is a file, it will perform standalone compilation on it, whereas if it is a directory, it will recursively search for all `.coco` files and perform package compilation on them.
 Thus, in most cases, the mode chosen by Coconut automatically will be the right one.
 But if it is very important that no additional files like `__coconut__.py` be created, for example, then the command-line utility can also be forced to use a specific mode with the `--package` (`-p`) and `--standalone` (`-a`) flags.